sablier-labs/lockup/README.md

 #### Streamed amount

-The streamed amount (sa) is calculated simply by multiplying the rate per second (rps) by the delta between the current time and the time difference stored in the stream `lastTimeUpdate` (ltu):
+The streamed amount (sa) is calculated simply by multiplying the rate per second (rps) by the delta between the current time and the time stored in the stream `lastTimeUpdate` (ltu):

 $\ sa = rps \times (now - ltu) \$

 _sa_ can be higher than the balance, this explaines the _debt_ I was referring to.
-The _debt_ is the difference between _sa_ and the actual balance - which is not stored in the contracts but calculated dynamically in a constant function.
+The _debt_ is the difference between _sa_ and the actual balance - which is **not** stored in the contracts but calculated dynamically in a constant function.

 #### Withdrawable amount